26 conservatory ideas to add space and improve your outdoor connection

 This is especially important to rooms designed to be used in the evenings, such as a living or dining room.

-20. Ensure your conservatory doesn't overheat
+22. Ensure your conservatory doesn't overheat with an exposed glazed roof

 With such large amounts of glazing, it's no wonder old conservatories can be unusable in the height of summer.
 However, taking this into consideration when designing or upgrading a conservatory is essential for a modern space.